ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 depends on another resource R0 which is not in the "uses" field of the same TIPS.
 Thus, a client cannot receive incremental updates for R0 from the same TIPS service.
-If the client observes in an update of R1 that the version tag for R0 has changed, it must make a request to retrieve the full content of R0, which is likely to be less efficient than receiving the incremental updates of R0.
+If the client observes in an update of R1 that the version tag for R0 has changed, it must request the full content of R0, which is likely to be less efficient than receiving the incremental updates of R0.

 ## An Example